kwohl/domino/README.md

 ## Instructions for Installing Domino
-  Before installing Domino, please visit the [Domino API](https://github.com/kwohl/domino-api) repo, and follow the instructions in the README to install and run Domino's Djanogo REST API
+  Before installing Domino, please visit the [Domino API](https://github.com/kwohl/domino-api) repo, and follow the instructions in the README to install and run Domino's Django REST API

   ----------------